microsoft/mdatp-devicecontrol/macOS/policy/samples/allow_all_removable_media_except_smi_instaview.md

-# Device control policy sample: audit_all_apple_devices
+# Device control policy sample: allow_all_removable_media_except_smi_instaview

-Description: This is a policy.
+Description: Allow all removable media expect a device by VID PID
-Device Type: Apple Device
+Device Type: Apple Removable Media

 A device control policy is a combination of [policy rules](#policy-rules), [groups](#groups) and [settings](#settings).
 This sample is based on the [sample files](#files).